JohnNay/llm-lobbyist/README.md

 [General Counsel of Alkermes Plc]
 ```

+This demonstrates that engineering the prompting of this model in order to elicit the desired behavior is important.
+LLMs can simulate many different personas.

 Here is the full prompt for writing the letter generation:
 ```
 You are a lobbyist influencing Congressional bills for their impacts on companies.